cosserat-rods/cosserat-rods_old.github.io/index.md

 ![nature_comm-2019.png](./nature_comm-2019.png)

-This website is created and maintained by mattiaLab at the University of Illinois at Urbana-Champaign.
+This website is created and maintained by the mattiaLab at the University of Illinois at Urbana-Champaign.
 For more information on the projects we work on, see [mattia-lab.com](mattia-lab.com)